w3c/wcag2ict/introduction.md

 ### Guidance in this Document

-x<div style="ednote">This section contains a first pass of updates.
+<div class="ednote">This section contains a first pass of updates.
 It will be re-examined once the Task Force has finished analyzing all of the new WCAG criteria to ensure the summarization of applicability of WCAG criteria to non-web documents and software is accurate.</div>

 This document provides informative guidance (guidance that is not [normative](https://www.w3.org/TR/WCAG22/#dfn-normative) and that does not set requirements) with regard to the interpretation and application of [Web Content Accessibility Guidelines (WCAG) 2.2](http://www.w3.org/TR/WCAG22/) \[\[WCAG22\]\] to non-web information and communications technologies (ICT).
 This document is a [Working Group Note](https://www.w3.org/2021/Process-20211102/#WGNote) (in contrast to WCAG 2.1 and WCAG 2.2, which are W3C Recommendations).
 Specifically, this document provides informative guidance on applying WCAG 2.2 Level A and AA success criteria to non-web ICT, specifically to non-web documents and software.